 Routes, Class 3

-The peak can be summitted from the east by climbing up the Lake Creek drainage and using the trail to Golden Lake.
-From here, climb to the west to reach the North Ridge of Atlas Peak as shown on George Reinier’s route (shown below).
+The peak can be reached from the east by climbing up the Lake Creek drainage and using the trail to Golden Lake.
+From here, climb west to reach the North Ridge of Atlas Peak as shown on George Reinier’s route shown below.

-Steve Mandella, Margo Mandella, and Bruce Dunham climbed Peak 10536 and Atlas Peak together as a loop route from the west.
+Steve Mandella, Margo Mandella and Bruce Dunham climbed Peak 10536 and Atlas Peak together as a loop route from the west.
 Read about their route using this link.
-From either direction, Atlas’ North Ridge to the summit is of Class 3 difficulty.
+From either direction, the North Ridge to the summit is of Class 3 difficulty.